 - 1. Provide outreach to increase consultation with Fairchild Medical Clinic, Fairchild Hospital, and Mercy Medical Center. - 2.
 Provide consultations for beneficiaries under 5150 hold with emergency room staff and hospitalists when requested. - 3.
 Track consultations through the consultation log. - 4.
-Continue training on the consultation form to document and track psychiatric consultations, including after-hours consultations. - 5.
-Finalize contract and develop policies and procedures for participation in the health care exchange. - 6.
 Encourage psychiatric providers to utilize consultation as a tool to successfully step clients down to a lower level of care.